14.1.1.1. Service Definition Specification¶

 response: { $ref: '#/resources/info' }

-must be a flat object whose properties define the valid URL parameters.
+request must be a flat object whose properties define the valid URL parameters.

-may be any valid json-schema
+For a POST, the request may be any valid json-schema and is provided

 in the body of the message.

-schema defines the expected response on success.
+The response schema defines the expected response on success.
 Errors

 are handled separately (see the section on Errors).